dfds/dojo/workshops/Kubernetes/katas/1/kata/README.md

       restartPolicy: Always
 ```

-## 4. Configure MVC Deployment
+### 4. Configure MVC Deployment
-Augment the second Deployment object configuration with the following markup:
+Augment the second Deployment object configuration with the following markup to specify the setup for our frontend ASP.NET MVC solution:

 ```
 metadata: